himoose/user-docs/docs/settings.md

 ## What This Helps You Do

-The Settings page lets you customize your Hi, Moose experience, manage your subscription, and configure AI services.
+The Settings page lets you customize your Hi, Moose experience, manage your subscription, and for Bring Your Own Key (BYOK) users, configure AI services.

-You can update your account info (email, password), choose between **Marketer Mode** (simplified) or **SEO Mode** (advanced), connect your own OpenAI API key for unlimited AI usage, monitor your token consumption, and manage billing.
+You can update your account info (email, password), choose between **Marketer Mode** or **SEO Mode**, connect your own OpenAI API key for unlimited AI usage (BYOK users), monitor your token consumption, and manage billing.

 This is your control center for personalizing Hi, Moose to match your workflow, budget, and technical expertise.